-Matthew speaks of his painting as a form of subsistence, dependent on and arising from the ground at his feet.
-His relationship with place is one of dwelling and ritual, a process of mythologising, of drawing meaning from the particularities of the environment and his movement in and through it.
-He has a specific interest in subsistence cultures and mystical traditions, believing that the proper place for art, equality and sustainablity is rooted in understanding this relationship.
+Burrows speaks of painting as a form of subsistence, dependent on and arising from the ground at his feet.
+Through the layering of colour and line, Burrows creates images that invite mediation and a slow unraveling of space and experience.
+He speaks of his work as ‘one of dwelling and ritual, a process of mythologizing, of drawing meaning from the particularities of the environment and his movement in and through it’.
+His work explores the conditions by which we thrive and connect – individually, communally and cosmologically.

 Liz Gilmore is the founding director of Hastings Contemporary.
 Over the broad sweep of her 20-year career in the arts – leading an innovative artistic enterprise on the South East coast of England; playing a key role in the formation and delivery of Arts Council England’s strategic ambitions for visual arts; being an interpretation specialist at the heart of the evolution of The National Gallery’s learning programme and strategy development; and advising on learning policies to promote inclusion across multiple museums – Liz has been motivated by a strong sense of social mission, blending creative and artistic ambition with creating personal and social impetus and impact.
 Liz is a Programme Fellow of Westminster Abbey Institute for ethics in public life.
 More info: http://www.hastingscontemporary.org

 Natalie Melton was appointed Creative Director at the Crafts council in January 2019.
 Her remit covers exhibitions and collections, marketing and communications, Crafts magazine, research and advocacy and special projects.